The Difference Between Subsidized and Unsubsidized Student Loans

 - Financial need: You must demonstrate financial need in order to qualify for a subsidized loan.
 Your need is based on how you fill out the Free Application for Federal Student Aid (FAFSA).
 No matter your financial situation, you can qualify for an unsubsidized loan.

 - Undergraduate status: You must be an undergraduate student to qualify for a subsidized federal loan.
 Graduate students and professional students don’t qualify for subsidized loans, no matter their financial situation.
 Post-undergraduate students can still get unsubsidized loans, however.

-- Lower loan limits: Subsidized loans come with lower borrowing limits than unsubsidized loans.
+- Lower annual loan limits: Subsidized loans come with lower borrowing limits than unsubsidized loans.
 If you qualify for subsidized loans and you still have a college funding gap, you can get unsubsidized loans to make up the difference.
 You can borrow between $5,500 and $7,500 each year, with no more than $3,500 to $5,500 of it being subsidized.
 However, only the interest on the subsidized portion of your debt will be paid by the Department of Education.
 The unsubsidized portion of your debt will accrue interest.

-Note that because of the low loan limits on federal loans, which are dependent on whether you’re in your first, second or subsequent year at college, you might need private loans to cover the total cost of attendance.
+Note that because of the low aggregate loan limits on federal loans, which are dependent on whether you’re in your first, second or subsequent year at college, you might need private loans to cover the total cost of attendance.